 CA 27-29 is a tumour marker and is a soluble form of glycoprotein MUC1.
 It may be elevated in patients with breast cancer.
 Tumours of the colon, stomach, kidney, lung, ovary, pancreas, uterus, and liver may also raise CA 27-29 levels.

 Certain non-malignant conditions are also associated with it...

 A simple mnemonic to recall a list of commonly calcifying metastases is:

 T: papillary thyroid cancer

 O: ovarian cancer (especially mucinous)

 M: mucinous adenocarcinoma (especially colorectal carcinoma)

-The canal of Nuck is an abnormal patent pouch of parietal peritoneum extending anterior to the round ligament of the uterus into the labia majora through the inguinal ring into the inguinal canal.
-Incomplete obliteration of this canal (patent processus vaginalis) can result in either an inguinal...
+The canal of Nuck is an abnormal patent pouch of parietal peritoneum extending anteriorly from the round ligament of the uterus into the labia majora through the inguinal ring into the inguinal canal.
+Incomplete obliteration of this canal is known as a patent processus vaginalis and can result i...